How To Reinstate Your Mortgage And Avoid Foreclosure

-When you face foreclosure, you first and best way to avoid it is to get your mortgage reinstated.
+When you face foreclosure, your first and best way to avoid it is to get your mortgage reinstated.
 This means catching up on the mortgage payments you missed, along with paying all of the late fees and charges your lender has assessed against you.
-In order to reinstate your mortgage, you'll likely be required to pay the full amount in one lump sum.
+In order to reinstate your mortgage, you’ll likely be required to pay the full amount in one lump sum.

 Lenders will not usually accept reinstatement payments of less than the full amount.
 However, your lender might offer you a loan modification or workout, in addition to other ways to reduce your losses.

 … start by asking for a written reinstatement quote that is good until a specific date.
 This will avoid confusion and make sure you can reinstate your mortgage when your lender receives your payment.